Gérard Longuet: Legal issues

 In 2005, Longuet was the only one among 47 persons prosecuted who was found not guilty in a trial over claims that construction companies had paid money to political parties in return for contracts.

 Human rights

 In 2008, Longuet compared homosexuality to pedophilia, and he said gay pride parades may lead LGBT teenagers to suicide.
-He has said he doesn't remember saying it, even though there is footage of it.
+He has said he does not remember saying it, even though there is footage of it.